Barbarian Days: A Surfing Life, by William Finnegan

 “He had become so caught up in building sentences that he had almost forgotten the barbaric days when thinking was like a splash of colour landing on a page.”

-He spent his early years in L.A.’s San Fernando Valley, until at eleven years old, he moved with his family to Hawaii.
-Living on Oahu, finally able to surf every day, Finnegan learns to ride, and read, the waves.
+He spent his early years in L.A.’s San Fernando Valley, until the age of eleven, when he moved with his family to Hawaii.
+Living on Oahu, finally able to surf every day, Finnegan learned to ride, as well as read, the waves.
 One of the pleasures of this book is Finnegan’s skill at describing surfing in a way that is understandable for the non-surfing reader.
 It’s a window into what it’s like to grow up surfing, learning to understand how winds and distant storms and temperature and tides drive the speed, shape, and behavior of waves.
 During those first forays in Honolulu, he writes: “I began to learn the tricky, fast, shallow sections, and the soft spots where quick cutback was needed to keep a riding going.
 Even on a waist-high, blown-out day, it was possible to milk certain waves for long, improvised, thoroughly satisfying rides.
 The reef had a thousand quirks, which changed quickly with the tide.
 And when the inshore channel began to turn a milky turquoise—a color not unlike some of the Hawaiian fantasy waves in the mags—it meant, I came to know, that the sun had risen to the points where I should head in for breakfast.”

 The author was initially reluctant to write about what he calls his hobby, fearing that coming out as “a dumb surfer” would hurt his credibility as a reporter.
 Along with that, he felt a lack of urgency, he’s said, given his reporting on geopolitical events and humanitarian causes.
 But a defining moment for the book took place about a decade ago, when a friend unexpectedly sent a cache of letters written by the author at 13, detailing his life and early surfing experiences in Honolulu.
 Said Finnegan: